sams4566/battleships-game/README.md

 ### Bugs
 #### Solved Bugs

-- I had an issue where a ValueError was crashing the terminal when I inputted the ‘rows’ value as either the ‘row’ or ‘column’ value of the coordinate.
-Due to the maximum inputtable coordinate value being ‘rows - 1’ (due to the first coordinate starting at ‘0’) I had to change the correct_input functions ‘user_row > rows’ to ‘user_row >= rows’ as shown below:
+- I had an issue where a ValueError was crashing the terminal when I inputted the `rows` value as either the `row` or `column` value of the coordinate.
+Due to the maximum inputtable coordinate value being `rows - 1` (due to the first coordinate starting at ‘0’) I had to change the `correct_input` functions `user_row > rows` to `user_row >= rows` as shown below:

   ![Bug1](https://github.com/sams4566/rock-paper-scissors-lizard-spock/blob/main/media/bug1.jpg)

-- I had an ‘or’ between SCORE1 and SCORE2 which meant that instead of the winner being announced the draw statement was announced.
-I changed the ‘or’ to an ‘and’ which resolved the issue as shown below:
+- I had an `or` between SCORE1 and SCORE2 which meant that instead of the winner being announced the draw statement was announced.
+I changed the `or` to an `and` which resolved the issue as shown below:

   ![Bug2](https://github.com/sams4566/rock-paper-scissors-lizard-spock/blob/main/media/bug2.jpg)